 The Stockholm Declaration

-Membership in the Task Force is open to all countries.
 Members must be committed to the Stockholm Declaration adopted by the Stockholm International Forum on the Holocaust in year 2000.
 Member countries must be committed to the implementation of national policies and programs in support of Holocaust education, remembrance, and research.
-The governments comprising the Task Force agree on the importance of encouraging all archives, both public and private, to make their holdings on the Holocaust more widely accessible.
-The Task Force also encourages appropriate forms of Holocaust remembrance.
+The governments comprising the alliance agree on the importance of encouraging all archives, both public and private, to make their holdings on the Holocaust more widely accessible.
+IHRA also encourages appropriate forms of Holocaust remembrance.